azitzow/Plants/README.md

   <li>Built a Sinatra API backend that uses Active Record to access and persist data in a database.</li>
   <li>CSS writing in Vanilla CSS and Tailwind</li>
 </ul>

+### Phase 3 Project Requirements

+- [X] Use Active Record to interact with a database
+- [X] Have at least two models with a one-to-many relationship
+- [X] Set up API routes in Sinatra to create and read actions for both models, with full CRUD capability for one of the models
+- [X] Build a separate React frontend application that interacts with the API to perform CRUD actions
+- [X] Use good OO design patterns.
+You should have separate classes for each of your models, and create instance and class methods as necessary

+## Contributors
+<a href="https://github.com/mpbyoyo" rel="nofollow">@Maxwell_Bourgeois</a>